What's the Star Trek Discovery season 3 release date? Plot, trailer and latest news

 Yes!
 The latest trailer was released in September 2020 as part of Star Trek Day, giving an in-depth look at the Discovery crew’s struggles to find out what they can about their new far-future home, carry the values of the Federation into a new age and try out some very snazzy new Starfleet insignia badges.

-You can check out the new trailer – which also includes a look at new characters like Cleveland “Book” Booker 0 above.
+You can check out the new trailer – which also includes a look at new characters like Cleveland “Book” Booker 0 above, while below you can check out some new images that were released of Michael Burnham, Saru and Sylvia Tilly shortly after the trailer debuted.

 The first trailer for season three was released at New York Comic-Con way back in October 2019, catching up with the Discovery crew after they were flung into the far future.